This site uses Cookies - please see our privacy page for further information.

 Join TFI Network+ Membership form →

-Asphalt is the major surfacing material of the UK’s road infrastructure, which comprises mineral aggregates and bitumen.
-Meanwhile, the foundation industry generates millions of tons of waste concrete and glass in the UK, which could potentially be a replacement for scarce natural aggregates.
-The current project aims to incorporate recycled concrete aggregate (RCA) and recycled glass cullet (RGC) from foundation industries into the production of high performance and sustainable asphalt pavements.
+Asphalt serves as the primary surfacing material for the road infrastructure in the UK, comprising mineral aggregates and bitumen.
+However, foundation industries in the UK generate a substantial amount of waste concrete and glass, which presents an opportunity to replace the limited natural aggregates.
+This project focused on integrating recycled concrete aggregate (RCA) and recycled glass cullet (RGC) from the foundation industry into the production of sustainable and high-performance asphalt pavements.

 University of Nottingham